Luminoid/blog/source/_posts/What-Is-an-LLM.md

 ## Training, inference, and what's actually new

-This section is for someone who's ingested the architecture above and now wants the operational story: how the weights got there, what they cost to compute against, how the post-training stack works, what's actually new in 2026.
+The operational story behind the models you use: how the weights got there, what they cost to compute against (relevant when your bill spikes), how the post-training stack works (relevant to why GPT-5 feels different from Claude 4.7 even on the same prompt), and what changed at the frontier in 2026.
+You don't need to have read the architecture section above; the explanations here stand alone.

 ### Scaling laws, and what changed after Chinchilla